EricPuig10/FILMPAGE/README.md

 Read the instructions to visualize the project down in Getting Started with Create React App

 ## 📜 BRIEFING
-This is a website prototype for an invented Cinema emultaing its billboard.
+This is a website prototype for an invented Cinema emultaing its billboard..

 ## 💻 TECHNOLOGIES
 - HTML 5